pgroenbaek/shapeio/README.md

 ```

 #### Windows

-Download and install [.NET Framework 4.0 or later](https://dotnet.microsoft.com/en-us/download/dotnet-framework) from Microsoft.
+Download and install the [.NET Framework 4.0 or later](https://dotnet.microsoft.com/en-us/download/dotnet-framework) from Microsoft.

-The .NET Framework is typically already available on most Windows machines.
+The .NET Framework is typically already installed on most Windows systems.

 ## Installation